 We particularly enjoyed the Seaside Grill, which was located beside the quiet pool.
 Secrets does not require reservations but keep in mind that there may be a wait at peak times.
 We only ever had to wait once, for the Italian Restaurant.

-Built to blend into the side of the mountain, the room at Secrets Papagayo was one of the best we’ve ever had.
+Built to blend into the side of the mountain, the room at Secrets Papagayo Costa Rica was one of the best we’ve rooms we’ve ever stayed in.

 The bungalow-style rooms are renovated and modern, with walk-in glass showers that seem to be a classic at Secrets.
 One thing that Secrets continuously does better than Sandals is update the rooms.
 We have never been disappointed with our suite at Secrets.